Sushil787/Notuwa/README.md

 ```
 #####

+To run this app locally or deploy it on a device, you will need the following:

+- **Flutter:** The app is built using Flutter, so you should have the Flutter SDK installed on your system.
+For instructions on installing Flutter, visit the official Flutter website: [https://flutter.dev/docs/get-started/install](https://flutter.dev/docs/get-started/install)

+- **Android Studio:** To run the app on Android and iOS devices respectively, you will need Android Studio set up on your machine.

 ## Configuration

 Before running the app, you need to configure Firebase for authentication and database storage.
 Follow these steps to set up Firebase: